 You don't have to tell them how much to lower the price; they'll know where they can have space.
 It's also important to trust the contractor you choose.
 Ask them to agree that any change orders will be quoted at the subcontractor's price plus a fee for the general contractor's administration and profits.
 If they require a deposit, make sure it's reasonable and consider setting up an escrow account.

-Consider having your architect make a simple one-page layout that you can take to a contractor for a rough quote.
-Trust is a two-way street and any smart contractor should NEVER work too hard financially with a customer they're not familiar with.
-In my experience, being firm in your budget but being honest from the start about what you're willing to spend, lets contractors know that you want something just for them and for you. .
+Finally, if you're not sure how much something should cost, consider having your architect make a simple one-page layout that you can take to a contractor for a rough quote.
+Being firm in your budget but honest about what you're willing to spend lets contractors know that you value their work.